 "That's sort of the issue we are dealing with," said Sherlock, with a hint of impatience in his voice.
 "If I'm—I mean, Voldemort is going to come back to life, murder Harry, and that will amazingly enough be the smallest of our problems.
 Oh and—"Sherlock glanced at an imaginary watch"—this should happen within the next twenty to thirty minutes."

-There was a pause, but Hermione refused to let it go on for much longer than a second or two.
+There was a pause, but Hermione refused to allow it to go on for much longer than a second or two.

 "You better have a good reason for not wanting to talk to a teacher."
 She crossed her arms as though she were angry, but she looked like she could barely keep herself composed.
 "If that's really what you think then—"